Social anxiety

 Not by itself.
 Social Anxiety Disorder is far more common than autism (lifetime prevalence approximately 12% versus 1–2%), and most people with SAD are not autistic.
 However, when SAD presents alongside other autism-relevant features — sensory atypicality, restricted interests, difficulty with change, lifelong difficulty with implicit social communication — autism evaluation can be warranted.
 The autism-SAD differential is one of the most clinically consequential adult differentials and warrants comprehensive evaluation rather than self-diagnosis.

 This entry is educational and is not medical, psychological, or professional advice.
 Social Anxiety Disorder diagnosis and treatment require comprehensive evaluation by a qualified clinician using validated instruments.
 The autism-SAD differential is among the most consequential adult differentials and is best handled by a clinician familiar with both conditions.
-The RAADS-14 Social Anxiety subscale is one screening operationalization in the autism-screening context, not a diagnostic instrument for either autism or SAD.
+Brief autism screens do not differentiate autism from SAD on their own; the LBL-AAS approach is to have no social-anxiety construct and recommend the LBL Anxiety Test (GAD-7) alongside autism-focused tools for users wanting both signals.
 See our editorial policy and disclaimer for the broader framework.